Emergency Medical Technology - Basic Level Emergency Medical Technician

 Differentiate diagnostic signs and interpretations of sudden illness and injuries for basic level prehospital care.

-Develop the necessary skills and knowledge in human anatomy and physiology, diagnostic signs and interpretations of illness and injuries, and procedures of emergency rescue and care.
+Demonstrate the necessary skills and procedures of basic emergency rescue and care.

 Requirements for the Occupational Skills Certificate

-Required Units: 5
+Required Units: 6.5

-- EMED 101A – Emergency Medical Technology (5)
+- EMED 101A – Emergency Medical Technology (6.5)